 Can Autism Be Misdiagnosed?
 The Importance of Accurate Diagnosis

-Autism, also referred to as autism spectrum condition (ASC), is a neurodevelopmental trait characterized by differences in social interaction, communication, and repetitive behaviors.
-Autism presents uniquely in each autistic individual, leading to challenges in accurate identification and diagnosis.
-Common behaviors include difficulties in interpreting social cues, preference for routine, sensory sensitivities, and special interests.
+Autism, also referred to as autism spectrum condition (ASC), is a neurodevelopmental trait.
+It involves differences in social interaction, communication, and repetitive behaviors.
+Autism presents uniquely in each individual, which makes accurate identification challenging.

 Why Autism Might Be Misdiagnosed